-Nowadays, you don’t even need to invest in a video camera.
+Nowadays, you do not even need to invest in a video camera.
 All you need is your smart phone, some simple equipment you can buy on Amazon for as little as £80, plus your laptop or PC.

 This is why we have developed a new smartphone video training course, Smart Video.

 - Equipment – including setting up your phone, microphones, tripods and editing programmes

 - Techniques to give your films broadcast-quality polish

 - Getting the perfect shot – including shot sizes, positioning the camera, framing, lighting, sound, sequences and backgrounds

 - Producing videos for social media

 The course can be tailored to the type of videos you need to make.

 If most of your videos will be interviews, we’ll focus on presenting your interviewee in the best possible light – literally.